Ruby-Starter-Kits/Docker-Middleman-Installer/README.md

 # Docker Middleman Installer

 A quick start for running [Middleman](https://middlemanapp.com/) with Docker.
+You can see the files it'll generate in [Ruby-Starter-Kits/Docker-Middleman-Template](https://github.com/Ruby-Starter-Kits/Docker-Middleman-Template).

 ## Usage